write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 extractVar :: LispVal -> T.Text
 extractVar (Atom atom) = atom
 ```
 The `let` special form takes two args, a list of pairs and an expression.
 The list of pairs consists of an atom in the odd place, and an S-Expression in the even place.
 For instance, `(let (x 1 y 2)(+ x y))` .
 From the current environment, a new environment is created with these bindings added, and the expression is evaluation as a body-expression in that environment.
+This is possible with the `local` function, defined along with our monad transformer stack.

 #### begin, define & evalBody